-What is the proper way for parents to help their child with homework?
+What is the best way for parents to help their children with their homework?

 by

-Many parents have children who do not do their homework, but if the parents do their homework, they will not help the children.
-Melissa Barnes and Katrina Tour , teachers of education at Monash University in Australia, explain how parents can help with homework without sacrificing children's learning opportunities.
+Many parents have children who refuse to do their homework, but doing their own homework isn't good for the child.
+Melissa Barnes and Katrina Tour , lecturers in education at Monash University in Australia, explain how parents can help their children with homework without depriving them of learning opportunities.

 How to help your kids with homework (without doing it for them)